mohit-sinha/blog/about.md

 ![Image](https://mohit-sinha.github.io/img/cover.jpg)

 Hey, I am Mohit Sinha.
 I am from Jabalpur, Madhya Pradesh.
-I am a 22 years old undergrad at IIT Roorkee.
-My professional hobby is Machine Learning and programming.
-I like learning about different civilisations, culture, history and language.
-I speak English, Hindi and a little Spanish.
-On some fine days, you can find me humming songs too.
-I play keyboard and have an ear for good music.
-I am also a fitness enthusiast and like to hit the gym regularly.
+I am a 24 years old analyst at American Express.
+I graduated from IIT Roorkee in 2019 and now I make strategies for managing credit risk of applicants.
+This website is a mirror to my personal and professional life.
+You can find my life experiences in the blog section.
+If you have anything to say to me, feel free to use the social icons or go to 'Contact' page to write directly to me.

-I am an ambivert and I always look forward to feedbacks to improve myself.
-If you have one, kindly post it on my website.
+I play guitar and humm songs too.
+I am a keen spirituality enthusiast and fitness conscious.

-You can contact me at msinha132@gmail.com or you can use the social icons on the top of this page.
+I am always excited about meeting new people, do let me know if this description makes you want to grab a coffee together ;-)